 For example, you could measure how many visitors spent more than 20 seconds in your lander (ideal for native articles) or how many are leaving trough your back button redirect right in your data, but the opportunities here are endless as long as you’re creative and code-savvy.

-Marks in reporting system
+Marks in the reporting system

 Finally, one feature I use a lot in Binom is the marking system.
-This allows you to assign 7 different marks to any variables in your reporting and I find it particularly useful for blacklists and whitelists which are a most in many traffic sources.
+This allows you to assign 7 different marks to any variables in your reporting and I find it particularly useful for blacklists and whitelists which are a must in many traffic sources.

 For example, I could use the X mark to identify all of them siteIDs that I have blacklisted in a RON campaign and the + mark to identify all the websiteIDs that have been moved to a new whitelist campaign.

-Also this helps you optimize your campaigns better because you can analyze traffic from several days or weeks before and you know what categories, tokens, devices, OS, etc. you’ve already blocked without checking in the traffic source or pulling a huge excel list.
+Also, this helps you optimize your campaigns better because you can analyze traffic from several days or weeks before and you know what categories, tokens, devices, OS, etc. you’ve already blocked without checking in the traffic source or pulling a huge excel list.
 This is probably the function I use the most.